Toloka/docs/en/guide/concepts/quality-control-overview.md

 {% cut "I created a training pool with one task containing a hint.
 A Toloker makes a mistake on their first attempt but eventually succeeds.
 The Toloker gets the skill “0“.
 How do I grant to the Toloker access to my tasks?
 The minimum required level that you can set is “10“." %}

 Technically, if you have only one task in your training pool, you don't have this option.
 The skill will be either `0` or `100`.
 We recommend that you add several tasks, or at least 2 so that the Toloker will practice on the first task and will be able to do the second task correctly.
-In this case, you can admit users to your main pool starting from the skill value of `50`.
+In this case, you can admit Tolokers to your main pool starting from the skill value of `50`.

 You can also create a training pool based on the main pool.
 Assign a skill using the [Control tasks](goldenset.md) rule, in which case, you can admit Tolokers to your main pool with any skill level, zero included.
 But we don't advise giving tasks to people who failed training.